iwantmyhatback/jellyfin.supplemental/python/README.md

 ### jellyfin.py

-Queries information from Jellyfin and processes the data to prepare it for HTML generation by `<repoRoot>/python/htmlProcessing.py`
+Connects to and queries information from Jellyfin to processes the data and prepare it for HTML generation by `<repoRoot>/python/htmlProcessing.py`

 ### main.py